|June 7||Organized in Corinth, Mississippi under Colonel Erasmus R. Burt, Lieutenant Colonel Thomas M. Griffin and Major Eli G. Henry.|

 |September 16||To Brownsville|

 Marched from Brownsville, reaching the field after the batle had begun.
 Out of 186 men engaged, the regiment lost 11 killed and 69 wounded.
-Major Campbell, commanding the regiment, was wounded.
-Colonel Humphreys and Lieutenant Colonel Luse reached the field at the end of battle.
+Major Campbell, commanding the regiment, was badly wounded.

 From the brigade marker on the Antietam battlefield: